Charles Galton Darwin: Private life

 In his spare time, Darwin also served as a wartime vice-president of the Simplified Spelling Society.

 On his retirement, his attention turned to issues of population, genetics, and eugenics.
 His conclusions were pessimistic and entailed a resigned belief in an inevitable Malthusian catastrophe, as described in his 1952 book The Next Million Years.
 He first argued in this book that voluntary birth control (family planning) establishes a selective system that ensures its own failure.
 The cause is that people with the strongest instinct for wanting children will have the largest families and they will hand on the instinct to their children, while those with weaker instincts will have smaller families and will hand on that instinct to their children.
 In the long run society will consist mainly of people with the strongest instinct to reproduce.
 This would ultimately have dysgenic effects.

-In later years he travelled widely, an enthusiastic collaborator across national borders and an able communicator of scientific ideas.

 He died at Newnham Grange in Cambridge (the house where he was born) on New Year's Eve 1962/3; he was cremated at Cambridge Crematorium on 4 January 1963.
 He and his late wife are commemorated with a memorial at St Botolph's Church, Cambridge; she was cremated, the funeral was in Wimbledon, where she had been living.